 Find out more about the funding available from the UK government to fund your teacher training on the Department for Education Get into Teaching website.

 We've worked hard to ensure you have a rich learning experience despite the pandemic.

-We're determined to build on what we have learnt to offer yet better teaching and learning opportunities for the benefit of our students in the coming months and years.
+We're determined to build on what we have learnt to offer so far and provide better teaching and learning opportunities for the benefit of our students in the coming months and years.

 Details of teaching can be found below.

-Our partners have continued to welcome our students into their schools throughout the last year and train them effectively.
+Our partners have continued to welcome our students into their schools and colleges throughout the last year and train them effectively.

 Sometimes this has involved teaching pupils in the classroom and sometimes remotely using online learning technology.